GitLab

 During the installation, why don't I see my Group in the list?

-- Echoes requires you to be the Owner of the Group.
-Please make sure you are the Owner of the Group you are looking for.
+• Echoes requires you to be the Maintainer of the Group.
+Please make sure you are at least the Maintainer of the Group you are looking for.